unraid/docs/docs/legacy/FAQ/Console.md

 driver, about the card, about its configured parameters and speed, and about its connection statistics.

-Note: The ethtool utility is included in some but not all unRAID distributions.
+Note: The ethtool utility is included in some but not all Unraid distributions.
 See [here](http://lime-technology.com/forum/index.php?topic=2109.msg15568#msg15568) for more information about ethtool, and a download link.